mnot/I-D/for-the-users/draft.md

 # Introduction

-As the Internet has become prevalent in many societies, it has become a profoundly political thing;
-it has helped overthrow governments, revolutionize social orders, control populations and reveal people's secrets.
+As the Internet has become prevalent in many societies, it has also unavoidably become a profoundly political thing; it has helped overthrow governments, revolutionize social orders, control populations and reveal people's secrets.
 It has created wealth for some individuals and companies, while destroying others'.

-The IETF is most comfortable making technical decisions; our process is defined to favor technical merit, and our known bias towards "rough consensus and running code" is well suited to this area of work.
+The IETF, however, is most comfortable making technical decisions; our process is defined to favor technical merit, and our known bias towards "rough consensus and running code" is well suited to this area of work.

-The running code that results from our process (when things work well) inevitably has an impact beyond technical considerations, and we need to explicitly address these consequences when designing our protocols.
+Nevertheless, the running code that results from our process (when things work well) inevitably has an impact beyond technical considerations, because the underlying decisions afford some uses, while discouraging others.

-These effects are in no small part attributable to how the Internet works; its design affords some uses, while discouraging others.
 Or, in the words of Lawrence Lessig {{CODELAW}}:

 > Ours is the age of cyberspace.
 It, too, has a regulator...
-This regulator is code—the software and hardware that make cyberspace as it is.
+This regulator is code — the software and hardware that make cyberspace as it is.
 This code, or architecture, sets the terms on which life in cyberspace is experienced.
 It determines how easy it is to protect privacy, or how easy it is to censor speech.
 It determines whether access to information is general or whether information is zoned.
 It affects who sees what, or what is monitored.
 In a host of ways that one cannot begin to see unless one begins to understand the nature of this code, the code of cyberspace regulates.

 All of this begs the question: Who do we go through the pain of rough consensus and write the running code for?